amytillman/hello-world/README.md

 Within this repository Amy and Danielle will **Git R done** ;)

-This is a fun place for lots of R and Git learnings and eventualy making really cool data science things together!!!
+This is a fun place for lots of R and Git learnings and eventually making really cool data science things together!!!